Pitch and Harmony

 Remember that your skills will develop over time with regular practice.
 You can mark the next exercise as a kind of test.
 It contains ten intervals, including both seconds and thirds.
 You can turn it into two exercises.
 Play it through first just identifying each interval’s size.
 Play it through a second time, identifying both its size and quality:

-The next intervals to study are the perfect ones: the unison, P4, P5, and P8.
+Your next targets in learning to recognize intervals are the perfect ones: the unison, P4, P5, and P8.
 Both unisons and octaves use the same solfege: do do.
 For perfect fourths, you can use do fa, and for perfect fifths you can use do so.

 We can generalize the process we used in learning seconds and thirds and apply them to fifths, as well as the remaining intervals First learn to produce the interval using solfege.
 Then: